guoshengkang/guoshengkang.github.io/_pages/about.md

 ------
 - 2024/01/31, Three papers have been accepted by CSCWD 2024, congratulations to **Weike Zhou**, **Wanjun Chen** and **Lihong Zhang**.
 - 2024/01/11, One paper has been accepted by TASE, congratulations to **Hangyu Cheng**.
+- 2023/10/18, One paper has been accepted by ISPA 2023, congratulations to **Yang Wang**.
 - 2023/05/20, One paper has been accepted by Electronics, congratulations to **Bowen Liang**.
 - 2023/05/06, One postgraduate scientific research innovation project of Hunan province is approved, congratulations to **Yang Wang**.
 - 2023/05/06, One paper has been accepted by Engineering Reports, congratulations to **Bowen Liang**.